Yusril852/0g-node-deployment/README.md

 # 0g-node-deployment
-0G Node Deployment and Documentation
+Deployment Scripts and Documentation for 0G Data Availability Node